Structure formation in large-volume cosmological simulations of fuzzy dark matter: Impact of the non-linear dynamics: Summary and Conclusions

 \item The maximum simulation volume which can be achieved in the pseudo-spectral method without violating resolution requirements increases for lower particle masses $m$.
 The computational time required for the corresponding maximum box size varies only slowly for different values of $m$.
 Stopping a simulation before $z_{\mtext{end}} = 0$ relaxes the resolution requirements, thus allowing for larger box sizes, and reduces computational time, but not very strongly (the cost approximately scales as $∝ z_{\mtext{end}}^{-\sfrac{1}{2}}$ at fixed box size, which parallels the scaling of the maximum particle velocity in linear perturbation theory).

 \item On small scales, \ac{FDM} structure formation is suppressed compared to \ac{CDM} due to the effects of the \q{quantum pressure}, which also induces a small-scale cut-off in the initial power spectrum of self-consistent cosmological \ac{FDM} models.
 The onset of non-linear structure formation is thus generally delayed in \ac{FDM} compared to \ac{CDM}.
-However, on scales comparable to $λ_{\mtext{dB}}$ the difference between \ac{FDM} and \ac{CDM} is reduced, and interference patterns on these scales in \ac{FDM} can even lead to a small temporary excess of power compared to \ac{CDM}.
+However, on scales comparable to $λ_{\mtext{dB}}$, the difference between \ac{FDM} and \ac{CDM} is reduced, and interference patterns on these scales in \ac{FDM} can even lead to a small temporary excess of power compared to \ac{CDM}.
 Mildly trans-linear and fully non-linear evolution in \ac{FDM} in any case leads to significant power transfer to scales smaller than the initial \ac{FDM} Jeans scale, even to the extent that oscillatory perturbations on these scales, if present, can become completely overwhelmed and buried by the power transfer from larger scales.

 \item We could, for the first time, measure the \acl{HMF} directly from spectral \ac{FDM} simulations.
 For massive haloes, we find the same abundance of haloes as in \ac{CDM}, consistent with expectations based on the agreement of their large-scale linear power spectra.
 The formation of the first haloes is however delayed for \ac{FDM} with respect to \ac{CDM}, and there are considerably fewer low-mass haloes forming compared to \ac{CDM}.
-However, the low-mass cut-off of the halo mass function we find is less pronounced than predicted by some analytic estimates.
+The low-mass cut-off of the \ac{HMF} we find is less pronounced than found by methods which take into account the suppressed \ac{FDM} \acp{IC}, even for those which neglect the non-linear \ac{FDM} dynamics.
+This demonstrates that the \ac{FDM} \acp{IC} have a larger impact on the \ac{HMF} than the dynamics at later times, although the suppression caused by the latter is still sizeable.
+However, since the cut-off appears at much lower halo masses compared to the \ac{FDM} \acp{IC}, the impact of this effect is much more difficult to observe.

 \item Despite our large grid sizes, our simulations have only limited resolving power for the internal structure of dark matter haloes.
 However, we could still clearly detect characteristic solitonic cores in spherically averaged density profiles of haloes, with a profile shape that matches results of previous work well.
 These cores are particularly large for low-mass haloes, where they also substantially reduce the central dark matter densities relative to \ac{CDM}. \end{itemize}